North America Craft Beer Market Size and Share

 By Packaging: Can Innovation Drives Sustainability

 In 2024, cans command a dominant 52.85% share of the craft beer packaging market, with projections indicating a robust 12.97% CAGR.
 This surge is largely attributed to a growing preference for sustainability, the convenience of cans, and their superior ability to protect products compared to traditional glass.
 Notably, younger, environmentally conscious consumers are increasingly embracing cans.
 This shift has prompted North American craft breweries, especially smaller ones, to pivot from bottles to cans, investing heavily in canning lines.
-Aluminum cans boast advantages like lightweight transport, reduced carbon emissions, and heightened protection from light and oxygen, ensuring product quality during storage and distribution.
+Aluminum cans offer advantages such as lightweight transport, reduced carbon emissions, and enhanced protection from light and oxygen, ensuring product quality during storage and distribution.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.